Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Abstract

-\textbf{Abstract:} \textit{ Randomized controlled trials generate experimental variation that can credibly identify causal effects, but often suffer from limited scale, while observational datasets are large, but often violate desired identification assumptions.
-To improve estimation efficiency, I propose a method that combines experimental and observational datasets when 1) units from these two datasets are sampled from the same population and 2) some characteristics of these units are observed.
-I show that if these characteristics can partially explain treatment assignment in the observational data, they can be used to derive moment restrictions that, in combination with the experimental data, improve estimation efficiency.
-I outline three estimators (weighting, shrinkage, or GMM) for implementing this strategy, and show that my methods can reduce variance by up to 50\% in typical experimental designs; therefore, only half of the experimental sample is required to attain the same statistical precision.
-If researchers are allowed to design experiments differently, I show that they can further improve the precision by directly leveraging this correlation between characteristics and assignment.
-I apply my method to a search listing dataset from Expedia that studies the causal effect of search rankings, and show that the method can substantially improve the precision. }
+Randomized controlled trials generate experimental variation that can credibly identify causal effects, but often suffer from limited scale, while observational datasets are large, but often violate desired identification assumptions.
+To improve estimation efficiency, I propose a method that leverages imperfect instruments - pretreatment covariates that satisfy the relevance condition but may violate the exclusion restriction.
+I show that these imperfect instruments can be used to derive moment restrictions that, in combination with the experimental data, improve estimation efficiency.
+I outline estimators for implementing this strategy, and show that my methods can reduce variance by up to 50\%; therefore, only half of the experimental sample is required to attain the same statistical precision.
+I apply my method to a search listing dataset from Expedia that studies the causal effect of search rankings on clicks, and show that the method can substantially improve the precision.